Parallel constraint satisfaction processes

-Parallel constraint satisfaction processes (PCSP) is a model that integrates the fastest growing research areas in the study of the mind; Connectionism, neural networks, and parallel distributed processing models.
+In behavioral psychology, parallel constraint satisfaction processes (PCSP) is a model of human behavior that integrates connectionism, neural networks, and parallel distributed processing models.

 Dynamic model of attitude

 This model integrates these three areas to propose a holistic explanation for an individual's response to cognitive dissonance.
 It models an explanation of the dynamic structure of attitudes and the attitude change involved in cognitive dissonance theory.
 PCSP posits that beliefs impose constraints on other beliefs, and conditions can either constrain or make salient different aspects of one's beliefs.
 Attitudes and beliefs are therefore changeable, due to trying to satisfactorily fit with the various constraints of circumstances as well as adapt to the constantly evolving truths in life.
 It is not an alternative to the theory but rather a model that incorporates the many facets of cognitive dissonance theory.

 Cognitive dissonance theory centers mainly on: